swt30/thesis/chapters/03-models/03-models.md

 First, the planet is spherically symmetric.
 This reduces the structural equations to one dimension.
 It is possible to construct higher-dimensional models of planets.
-In fact is particularly useful when investigating atmospheric behaviour: full three-dimensional global circulation models can reveal interesting details about the behaviour of the atmospheres of large planets, such as the existence of zonal winds or hot spots, that one-dimensional models will miss.
+In fact this is particularly useful when investigating atmospheric behaviour: full three-dimensional global circulation models can reveal interesting details about the behaviour of the atmospheres of large planets, such as the existence of zonal winds or hot spots, that one-dimensional models will miss.^[e.g. @Kataria2016]
 But such models are beyond the scope of this work.

 Second, the planet is in a state of hydrostatic equilibrium.
 That is, pressure and gravity are balanced throughout, allowing us to use the equation of hydrostatic equilibrium as a structural equation.

 Third, the planet is in thermal equilibrium or quasi-equilibrium.
-Both external and internal heating are assumed to be constant.
+By this I mean simply that the equations are time-independent: there is no time evolution of the structure, and both external and internal heating are assumed to be constant.
 Although the planet may still be generating some internal energy due to gravitational contraction, the cooling time is assumed to be very long.
 Similarly, any radiogenic heating is assumed to be produced by elements with a very long half-life.